-• This senior level course is designed to meet the needs of students who intend to pursue a career as a medical technician, nurse's aide, or a nurse.
+This senior level course is designed to meet the needs of students who intend to pursue a career as a medical technician, nurse's aide, or a nurse.

-Course # Course Name Grade Recommendations Credits 350 College 12 Completion of at least three B level 2.5 Mathematics: mathematics courses or concurrently enrolled Concepts and in a B level mathematics course, or students Applications concurrently enrolled in an A level mathematics course.
+Course # Course Name Grade Recommendations Credits 350 College 12 Completion of at least two B level mathematics 2.5 Mathematics: courses or concurrently enrolled in a B level

+Concepts and mathematics course, or students concurrently Applications enrolled in an A level mathematics course.